domisphere-dev/svcsignore-syntax-higliting/README.md

 # SVCS Ignore (VS Code Extension)

-The Simple Version Control System’s *Simple* Ignore file… now with *Simple* colors.
+The Simple Version Control System's *Simple* Ignore file... now with *Simple* colors.

 This extension teaches VS Code how to read **`.svcsignore`** files without squinting, by giving them syntax highlighting with the **same vibes as `.gitignore`**.